waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

     Easy to use Python bindings to the Graphviz library.

 RPyC
-    Python to Python RPC used to communicate between the FastCGI script and the Allsembly™ server.
-This will no longer be needed when we switch to mod-proxy-fcgi and incorporate the FastCGI directly into the Allsembly™ server.
-(See :ref:`Future possible dependencies`.)
-However, it could be useful later for implementing communication with a registration server.
+    Python to Python RPC used to communicate between the Django services and the Allsembly™ server.
+It could be useful later for implementing communication with a registration server.
 (See :ref:`Design for confidentiality`.)

 persistent
     This works with ZODB to automatically save and restore objects that subclass "Persistent".